 Consumers usually directly relate every experience they have with someone representing a company with the business itself.

 You’ve probably experienced it yourself.
-The rude cashier at your favorite big fast food joint is just one of hundreds (maybe thousands) or employees but their poor service probably left you with a poor opinion of the chain in general.
+The rude cashier at your favorite big fast food joint is just one of the hundreds (maybe thousands) of employees but their poor service probably left you with a poor opinion of the chain in general.
 It may even put you off your Nando’s (or whatever) for life.